Amplitudes and Polarizations of Quadratic Quasi-Normal Modes for a Schwarzschild Black Hole: Introduction

-Second-order perturbation theory has been developed for both Schwarzschild and Kerr black holes~\cite{Gleiser:1995gx,Nicasio_1999,Gleiser_2000,Brizuela:2006ne,Brizuela:2007zza,Brizuela:2009qd,Nakano:2007cj,Ioka:2007ak,Ma:2024qcv,Spiers:2023mor,Wardell:2021fyy,Bourg:2024jme}.
-The second-order metric perturbations solve the same wave equation as at the first order, but this time in the presence of a source term, quadratic in linear perturbations.
-For this reason, the resulting quadratic quasi-normal modes (QQNMs) differ from the linear ones in two aspects.
-First, the allowed spectrum can be obtained immediately: given the (bi)linearity of the wave equations, the second-order solution will be the sum of oscillating terms, the QQNMs, sourced by a couple of linear QNMs with frequencies $\omega_1$ and $\omega_2$.
-The frequency of the corresponding QQNM will therefore be either $\omega_1+\omega_2$ or $\omega_1 - \omega_2^*$.
+The second point is that, contrary to the linear case, the frequency spectrum at quadratic order is completely fixed by symmetry.
+Anticipating the discussion in~\cref{sec:linearVSQuad}, if we consider a source term made of two linear QNMs with frequencies $\omega_1$ and $\omega_2$, the frequency of the corresponding QQNM will be either $\omega_1+\omega_2$ or $\omega_1 - \omega_2^*$.
 Analogously, there is a selection rule on the possible values of the resulting angular momentum.
 Since the linear spectrum already contains numerous close-by frequencies, the number of allowed combinations at the quadratic level is huge, as shown in Figure~\ref{fig:linear_quadratic_frequencies}.
 This figure also highlights that QQNM decay rates can be slower than linear ones (for slightly larger overtone numbers).
 Still, the total contribution of QQNM to the signal depends on both their decay time and amplitude: if the latter is non-negligible (as for overtones where the amplitude can even be large~\cite{Giesler:2019uxc}), it will be important to include them in future ringdown models.
 Therefore, determining the QQNMs amplitudes becomes critical.
-However, the multiplicity of QQNM makes it a challenging task to determine the amplitudes of both linear and quadratic modes by fitting a gravitational wave signal with unknown QNM amplitudes.
+However, the multiplicity of QQNM makes it a challenging task to determine the amplitudes of both linear and quadratic modes by fitting a gravitational wave signal.

+This prompts the discussion of the third and main difference between linear and quadratic QNMs.
+Because of the source term, QQNMs solve a non-homogeneous equation.
+By additionally supplying the appropriate QNM boundary conditions, we will show that the amplitude of every quadratic perturbation is, in principle, completely determined in terms of the two linear amplitudes that produce it.
+A simple scaling argument shows that the quadratic amplitudes are proportional to the product of the two linear amplitudes sourcing them, thus the most relevant quantity that one can compute is their ratio.
+Computing these ratio of amplitudes for a non-rotating black hole in GR will be the central goal of this paper.